RayKay91/prayerTimetable/README.md

 # Cross platform app made with Electron JS
 Timetable app for a local mosque's prayer times.

-This is my first true problem solving app.
+This is my first proper app.

 **Edit:** this is deprecated, switch to the other branch.
 I will leave the master branch as it is to be able to compare both branches.